Alpine Tips

 New school layering - have an “action suit” when you're moving fast, and a big puffy jacket to put over everything when you stop.
 Here’s just about everything you need to know about the belay jacket.

 Applied to climbing, you may start with a base layer and maybe a wind shell when moving.
-But in your pack is an extremely warm jacket to put on quickly over everything when you stop.
+But in your pack is a VERY warm jacket to put on quickly over everything when you stop.

-British climbing expert and winter hardman Andy Kirkpatrick has a wonderful article on his website that covers the history, theory, design features and recommended models for belay jackets.
-If you're thinking of getting one, or even have one already, this is a great read.
+British climbing expert and winter hardman Andy Kirkpatrick has a wonderful, deep dive article on his website that covers the history, theory, design features and recommended models for belay jackets.
+It’s a great read for all cold-weather athletes.

 Read More